MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-diagnostics-health-check.md

 1. Run the PowerShell command: `Resolve-DnsName -Name <edge's FQDN>`
 1. If the hostname resolution fails, try running: `Resolve-DnsName -Name microsoft.com`
 1. Verify that the DNS servers are configured for this machine: `ipconfig /all`
-1. If the previous steps do not resolve the issue, consider setting another public DNS server.
+1. If the previous steps don't resolve the issue, consider setting another public DNS server.

 ### Private access edge is reachable
 If this test fails, the device doesn't have a network connection to the Global Secure Access cloud service.